AmbientRun/Ambient/docs/src/community/contributing.md

 ## Releasing

-1. Run `cargo run -p campfire doc` to update the documentation from the codebase.
+1. Run `cargo campfire doc` to update the documentation from the codebase.
-2. Run `cargo run -p campfire update-version new_version_here` to update the Ambient version across the crates and documentation.
+2. Run `cargo campfire update-version new_version_here` to update the Ambient version across the crates and documentation.
 3. If a new system dependency was added, ensure it is added to `docs/src/installing.md` and `Dockerfile`.
 4. Use `cargo msrv` to check the Rust version for the runtime (the API cannot be checked [at present](https://github.com/foresterre/cargo-msrv/issues/587)).
-If it's changed, use `cargo run -p campfire release update-msrv`.
+If it's changed, use `cargo campfire release update-msrv`.
-5. Run `cargo run -p campfire example check-all` and ensure all guest projects build without errors.
+5. Run `cargo campfire example check-all` and ensure all guest projects build without errors.
-6. Run `cargo run -p campfire example run-all` and visually verify that they work as expected.
+6. Run `cargo campfire example run-all` and visually verify that they work as expected.
 7. Update the `CHANGELOG.md` at the root of the repository.
 Copy the unreleased block, set the version and date on the copy, and then empty out the unreleased block for the next release.
 8. Ensure that `README.md` and `docs/src/introduction.md` match.
 9. Make a commit with the above changes, and create a tag `v0.X.Y`.